Het32/osmanlica-klavye/README.md

 > cp -b /usr/share/X11/xkb/rules/evdev.xml /home/[User Name]/Desktop

 * Choose a keyboard.
 Osmanlıca (Q) is based on US/Latin configuration(qwerty) with some arrangements.
 Osmanlıca (F) is based on "Turkish F Keyboard" which invented for faster writings but rarely used.
 Still up to you.
-* Move 3 file that in the folder direcly to desktop.
+* EXtract 3 file direcly to desktop.
-* Copy and paste codes in order that in the **Beni Oku** file
+* Copy and paste codes in the **Beni Oku** file
 * Go to keyboard options and choose **Layout** from the upper menu.
 Then add Osmanlıca.
-* If you use 2 keyboard at the same time specify a combination from **Chance layout option** for switching between 2 keyboard.
+* If you are going to use 2 keyboard at the same time specify a combination from **Chance layout option** for switching between 2 keyboard.
 * Log out or restart your computer for changes to apply.

 That's it.
-Use previously specified combination for switching keyboard.
+Use previously specified combination for switching keyboards.